[[cta]]

 TL;DR

 A software reseller is a strategic partner that purchases software licenses from developers or vendors and subsequently sells them to end-users.
-This role is crucial for expanding market reach, especially in areas where direct sales may be impractical due to regional, language, or logistical barriers.
+Resellers earn a profit by selling the software at a higher price than what they paid.

 Here’s how it works: